Frequently Asked Questions (FAQ)

 - Housing Support (GRH)

-Can I use MNbenefits in my county or tribal servicing agency?
+Can I use MNbenefits in my county or Tribal Nation?

-The MNbenefits application is available for Minnesotans living in every tribal nation and county.
+Yes!
+The MNbenefits application is available for Minnesotans living in every Tribal Nation and county.

 I need help now.
 What can I do?